Nivalyx/osu-wiki/wiki/Installation/macOS/id.md

 The macOS version of osu! is subject to minor display bugs and less performant gameplay.
 The game may not function perfectly at first and takes some fine-tuning to get used to.
 In order to install it, take the following steps:

 osu! versi macOS memiliki bug-bug tertentu yang tidak dijumpai pada osu! versi Windows.
-Agar osu! dapat berjalan sebagaimana mestinya, kamu mungkin akan butuh untuk menyesuaikan hal-hal tertentu.
+Agar osu! dapat berjalan sebagaimana mestinya, kamu mungkin akan butuh untuk menyesuaikan hal-hal tertentu terlebih dahulu.
 Untuk dapat memasang osu! pada perangkat macOS milikmu, ikuti langkah-langkah berikut:

 1. Go to the [unofficial Wineskin download page](https://osu.ppy.sh/community/forums/topics/1106057), download the latest Wineskin and unzip it.
 2. Download the [unofficial osu!macOS Agent tool](https://osu.ppy.sh/community/forums/topics/1036678) and use it to repair the `osu!.app` file.
 Alternatively: